Dynamics of the Budyko Energy Balance Model: Background

-The term $1-\alpha(y)$ represents the fraction of the radiative energy absorbed by the earth at location $y$.
-To establish the ice albedo feedback effect, it is assumed that ice is formed when the temperature at a certain location stays below a critical temperature $T_c$, taken to be $-10^oC$.
-Also, it is assumed that the surface is either water (ice free) or ice covered and that there is only one ice line, $\eta$.
-Since ice reflects more sunlight than water does, area covered with ice has higher albedo than that covered with water.
-In this paper we use the approach that the albedo function $a(y)$ at location $y$ depends on $y$ relative to the location of the iceline, and not on the temperature $T(y)$.
-Let $\eta \in [0,1]$ denote the location of the ice line.
-The albedo function we use in this paper is smooth and is iceline dependent:\\
+Here, it is assumed that the surface is either water (ice free) or ice covered and that there is only one ice line, $\eta$.
+Since ice reflects more sunlight than ocean does, the surface covered with ice has higher albedo than that covered with ocean.
+The albedo function $\alpha(\eta,y)$ we use in this paper is smooth and is ice line dependent.\\